-You’re ready to take your career to the next level by becoming certified as a Medical Surgical RN.
+So you’re ready to take your career to the next level by becoming certified as a Medical Surgical RN.
 But first, you have to take the exam to get that certification.
 It might be daunting to know that you have to take an exam, but before you start stressing over it, here are a few tips to help you get through the Medical Surgical Certification exam.

-You know you need to study for the exam, but did you know that you need to also take the time to look at the exam and understand the test plan?
-Understanding what is on the Medical Surgical Certification test plan can help you learn what you can expect from taking the actual exam.
+You know you need to study for the exam, but did you know that you need to also take the time to look at the exam and understand the test structure?
+Understanding what is on the Medical Surgical Certification test can help you learn what you can expect from taking the actual exam.
 You’ll be able to go more in depth with the details and what you need to prepare for.

 Here’s what you need to know about the Medical Surgical Nursing Certification exam: